EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Conclusion

 \section{Conclusion}

-In this paper, we introduced \method-DR, a unified framework that integrates symbolic equivalence into symbolic regression through equality graphs (e-graphs) to accelerate the discovery of optimal expressions.
+In this paper, we introduced \method-SR, a unified framework that integrates symbolic equivalence into symbolic regression through equality graphs (e-graphs) to accelerate the discovery of optimal expressions.
 Our theoretical analysis establishes the advantages of \method-MCTS over standard MCTS and \method-DRL over conventional DRL algorithms.
 Extensive experiments further demonstrate that \method consistently enhances the ability of existing methods to uncover high-quality governing equations from experimental data.
-Currently, the collection of rewrite rules relies on manual effort.
-In future work, we plan to develop systematic approaches for discovering more rewrite rules and to extend the proposed method to related tasks, such as code optimization and program synthesis.
+Currently, many scientific publications use GP-based symbolic regression due to its ease of use.
+In future work, we plan to extend our more sophisticated solver, \method-SR, to scientifically grounded problem settings, improving the community’s computational toolkit.